Budva: Outside the Old Town

-In contrast, the eastern part of the Budva field, and slopes of the hills surrounding it, saw the emergence of the chaotic urban sprawl.
-Spontaneous growth begun in the late 1980s and early 1990s, as a combination of high demand and inability of the state to enforce urban planning, as the Breakup of Yugoslavia took place.
-This trend continued into the 2000s, with prices of real estate skyrocketing following the Montenegrin independence.
+In contrast, the eastern part of the Budva field and the slopes of the hills surrounding it saw the emergence of the chaotic urban sprawl.
+Spontaneous growth began in the late 1980s and early 1990s, as a combination of high demand and inability of the state to enforce urban planning, as the Breakup of Yugoslavia took place.
+This trend continued into the 2000s, with prices of real estate skyrocketing following Montenegrin independence.
 Overwhelming demand, fueled by the influx of foreign capital (in large part from Russia), meant that all the undeveloped lots in the Budva field and surrounding hills were quickly being turned into construction sites.
 Local and state authorities have failed to keep up with the developers, resulting in the unfortunate lack of urban planning in much of the area.
 Thus, large parts of Budva are connected with an irregular grid of narrow streets, and have overall inadequate infrastructure.
 This trend continues even today, with limited land forcing developers to turn to building towering high rises in place of small detached residences that made up for majority of Budva field in the early 1990s.

-The pressures of the real estate market and neglect of urban planning have resulted in chronic and severe lack of parking space, and frequent traffic jams during the summer.
+The pressures of the real estate market and neglect of urban planning have resulted in a chronic and severe lack of parking spaces and frequent traffic jams during the summer.
 Even the water and electricity supply have failed to keep up with the explosive growth in the 2000s, but those issues have since been addressed.

-A testament to the urban sprawl, the city bypass (Obilaznica, a crescent road that circles the northern ends of Budva field, with ends connecting to the Adriatic Highway) is a bypass only in name, as it now a busy urban street, swallowed by the city's expanding urban area.
+A testament to the urban sprawl, the city bypass (Obilaznica, a crescent road that circles the northern ends of Budva field, with ends connecting to the Adriatic Highway) is a bypass only in name, as it is now a busy urban street, swallowed by the city's expanding urban area.